 Rosacea is an inflammatory condition that can present as diffused redness, sometimes with enlarged pores and breakouts, inflammation, a stinging or burning sensation and/or flushing.
 More advanced forms of rosacea may also include excess fibrous tissue over the nose, known as rhinophyma, requiring medical intervention.

 The good news, even though rosacea is notoriously hard to treat and there is no known cure (or definitive reason why it occurs), it can be managed well with the help of a highly trained skin clinician and the correct skin care plan.

 How To Manage Rosacea – Tips and Tricks

 To get you started, we’re sharing our tips and tricks for managing rosacea flare-ups, which typically worsen in the cooler months.

 - Avoid your flare up triggers as much as possible (but you still need to live your life).
 These could include alcohol, spicy foods, hot showers and excess UV exposure

 - Most people that suffer rosacea find the winter months the worst for flare ups due to the change in environment from indoor heating to the cold outside, try to cover up your skin with a scarf (especially if it’s windy) when heading outdoors.

 - Protect your skins barrier.
 Hydrate, hydrate, hydrate!
 A dry or dehydrated skin when suffering from rosacea will almost always cause sensitivity and flare ups.
 Ensure that you moisturise religiously with the correct moisturiser, do not strip barriers with harsh cleansers that dry the skin, and go easy on the actives.

-- Consider adding niacinimide to your daily routine to treat the inflammation and minimise breakouts.
-Be aware that not all Niacinimide’s are formulated the same.
+- Consider adding niacinamide to your daily routine to treat the inflammation and minimise breakouts.
+Be aware that not all Niacinamide’s are formulated the same.
 Look for formulations with a minimum 10% and a pH of around 6-ish.

 - SPF.
 Always.
 No need for explanation here.